-To fully appreciate the pleasures and excitement of riding an ATV, there are some basic rules and tips that you should follow.
+To fully appreciate the pleasures and excitement of riding this vehicle, there are some basic rules and tips that you should follow.
 Some may be new to you while others may be common sense or obvious.
-Irrespective, we ask that you take a few minutes to read this Operator's Guide completely before you operate the ATV.
+Irrespective, we ask that you take a few minutes to read this Operator's Guide completely before you operate the vehicle.